-Study Abroad Research Grants enable students who are already signed up for study abroad to take advantage of the special resources available at a foreign site.
+Study Abroad Research Grants are designed to enable students who are already enrolled in a UNH-managed/UNH-approved study abroad program to take advantage of the special resources available at a foreign site for independent research.
+Please read “What is the difference between Hamel Center international research programs (IROP, SURF Abroad, Study Abroad Research Grants) and traditional study abroad programs?” to learn the distinctions.

 Opportunities at the foreign site may include archives and libraries; museums, art galleries and exhibits; performances; government agencies; non-profit organizations; businesses; experts, scholars or other individuals to be interviewed; and laboratory or field research.
 It is understood that students might not complete their research while abroad, but will gather information and materials that will later become the foundation for, or incorporated into, a project, thesis, or capstone experience once they return to campus.

-Students must have a UNH mentor who will attest to the value of the student’s plans, the student’s preparation for the proposed research, and confirm that it is feasible and safe.
+Students must have a UNH mentor who will attest to the value of the student’s plans, certify the student’s preparation for the proposed research, and confirm that the proposed project is feasible and safe.
 The student must also have a foreign mentor at the site who can offer advice and guidance.
 This person may be an instructor in the study abroad program, another faculty member at the institution sponsoring the program, or a person with professional expertise related to the student’s project.

 The maximum support for research expenses is $600.